 This post is part of a year-long series.
 If you enjoy and learn from my writing, please contribute to support my full-time writing work via Patreon or Venmo.
 You can also purchase merch from TeeSpring or Bonfire, the proceeds from which enable me to continue this work.

 Between 1940 and 1945, millions of American women left their homes and entered the workforce, many of them for the first time.
 Enlistment of men to fight in World War II left gaping holes in the industries they vacated.
 Women stepped into these jobs to fill in these labor gaps and to do their perceived patriotic duty.

-In 1943, artist Norman Rockwell painted the now-iconic “Rosie the Riveter,” imprinting on American culture the patriotic image of a woman declaring that “we can do it” while flexing a bicep and clad in a red and white polka dot bandana.
+In 1942, artist J. Howard Miller painted the now-iconic “Rosie the Riveter,” imprinting on American culture the patriotic image of a woman declaring that “we can do it” while flexing a bicep and clad in a red and white polka dot bandana.

 Rosie is strong, determined, and bold.

 Miller’s artistic rendering of Rosie would go on to become a hugely popular and effective propaganda tool for recruiting women into the workforce.

 While most of the women who took over men’s jobs during World War II were white, about a third of them were Black.